Roasted Butternut Squash Soup – a sweet and creamy winter soup that is dairy-free friendly and Paleo-friendly!

-- Take dutch oven (or other large saucepan) and add 1 Tablespoon of ghee and allow to melt on medium heat.
+- Take dutch oven (or other large saucepan), add 1 Tablespoon of ghee, and allow to melt on medium heat.

 - Add shallots and allow to cook 1-2 minutes.

-- Scoop out squash and add to saucepan along with coconut milk.
+- Scoop out the flesh of the squash and add the dutch oven along with coconut milk.

-- Add last two tablespoons of ghee, pinch of salt and maple syrup.
+- Add the last two tablespoons of ghee, pinch of salt and maple syrup.

 - Stir to combine.

 - Taste and add additional salt, ghee or maple syrup to taste.

 - Coconut Milk: don’t for get to fully incorporate your coconut milk before adding – I usually pour mine into a tall, wide-mouth mason jar and use my immersion blender to combine.

 - Coconut Milk Substitute: I haven’t found anything that substitutes the thickness of coconut milk, but you could certainly use unsweetened almond milk, but it won’t have quite the same texture or creaminess.